leangjia/blender_docs/manual/glossary/index.rst

       See :ref:`render-cycles-reducing-noise-mis` and
       also `Importance sampling <https://en.wikipedia.org/wiki/Importance_sampling>`__ on Wikipedia.

+   Modifiers
+      A non destructive operation that is applied on top of some sort of data.

    Motion Blur
       The phenomenon that occurs when we perceive a rapidly moving object.
       The object appears to be blurred because of our persistence of vision.